Sponge: Overview

-Although most of the approximately 5,000–10,000 known species of sponges feed on bacteria and other microscopic food in the water, some host photosynthesizing microorganisms as endosymbionts, and these alliances often produce more food and oxygen than they consume.
-A few species of sponges that live in food-poor environments have evolved as carnivores that prey mainly on small crustaceans.
+Although most of the approximately 5,000–10,000 known species of sponges feed on planktonic bacteria and other microscopic organic particles suspended in water, some become mixotrophic by hosting symbiotic photosynthetic microorganisms such as cyanobacteria and algae (zooxanthella) within the mesohyl, and these endosymbionts often produce more food and oxygen than they can consume themselves.
+A few species of sponges that live in food-poor environments have evolved as predatory carnivores that use fishhook-like spicules to snag benthic animals, mainly small crustaceans.

 Most sponges reproduce sexually, but they can also reproduce asexually.
 Sexually reproducing species release sperm cells into the water to fertilize ova released or retained by its mate or "mother"; the fertilized eggs develop into larvae which swim off in search of places to settle.
 Sponges are known for regenerating from fragments that are broken off, although this only works if the fragments include the right types of cells.
 Some species reproduce by budding.
 When environmental conditions become less hospitable to the sponges, for example as temperatures drop, many freshwater species and a few marine ones produce gemmules, "survival pods" of unspecialized cells that remain dormant until conditions improve; they then either form completely new sponges or recolonize the skeletons of their parents.

 Cells of the protist choanoflagellate clade closely resemble sponge choanocyte cells.
 Beating of choanocyte flagella draws water through the sponge so that nutrients can be extracted and waste removed.

 The few species of demosponge that have entirely soft fibrous skeletons with no hard elements have been used by humans over thousands of years for several purposes, including as padding and as cleaning tools.
 By the 1950s, though, these had been overfished so heavily that the industry almost collapsed, and most sponge-like materials are now synthetic.
 Sponges and their microscopic endosymbionts are now being researched as possible sources of medicines for treating a wide range of diseases.
 Dolphins have been observed using sponges as tools while foraging.